Mouleendra0511/CognizantFSE/PLSQL_&_JUNIT/PLSQL#2_StoredProcedures/README.md

 - Required tables: `Accounts`, `Employees`
 - All table creation and sample data scripts are included in `Banks.sql`
-- Each stored procedure is defined in its own `.sql` file for modular testing and submission.
+- Each stored procedure is defined in the `Procedures.sql` file.
 - You can test the procedures using `EXEC` statements in SQL Developer or Oracle Live SQL.

 ---